MrDave1999/CPlugin.Net/README.md

 - I wanted to share my knowledge with the community.
 I love open source.
 - I'm a big fan of plugin-based architecture.
 I always had the desire to create my own plugin system ever since I was playing [SA-MP](https://www.sa-mp.mp) (San Andreas Multiplayer, a multiplayer mod for GTA San Andreas).

-  In SA-MP it is possible to extend the functionalities provided by the game server (sampserver) without having to know its source code, thanks to the plugins.
+  In SA-MP it is possible to extend the functionalities provided by the game server (samp-server) without having to know its source code.
+Just go to the `server.cfg` file and specify the plug-ins to load and that's all.
 Amazing!

 ## What is Plug-in Architecture?

-It consists of a host application (*or a main application*) provides public API which the plug-in can use, including a way for plug-ins to load into the host application.
+It consists of a host application (*or a main application*) that provides public API which the plug-in can use, including a way for plug-ins to load into the host application.
 Plug-ins depend on the services (public API) provided by the host application and do not usually work by themselves.
 Conversely, the host application operates independently of the plug-ins, making it possible for developers to create plug-in projects without making changes to the host application or knowing how it works.

 **Rules to be complied with:**
 - The host application must not be coupled to any plug-in.
 It must not know about their existence.